 Is MBA from Canada a good option?

-Here are a few examples of the jobs you can search out later than doing an MBA overseas: Investment Banker, Operations Manager, Financial Manager, Financial Advisor, Management Consultant, etc. The standard yearly salary of MBA in Canada especially that of an Investment banker is CAD 80,000.
+Here are a few examples of the jobs you can search out later than doing an MBA overseas: Investment Banker, Operations Manager, Financial Manager, Financial Advisor, Management Consultant, etc.

 Why Canada is a better option for MBA?